YannickKae/Statistical-Learning-based-Portfolio-Optimization/README.md

   As soon as I find the time, I will make the app more visually appealing and add more features.
 These include the following:

 - Possibility to upload your own data as a csv file.
-- More risk metrics, such as [Conditional Drawdown at Risk](https://breakingdownfinance.com/finance-topics/alternative-investments/conditional-drawdown-at-risk-cdar/) (CDAR)
+- More risk metrics, such as [Conditional Drawdown at Risk](https://breakingdownfinance.com/finance-topics/alternative-investments/conditional-drawdown-at-risk-cdar/) (CDaR)
 - Risk-affine weighting
 - Shrinkage, denoising and detoning possibilities for the dependency matrix
 - Further dependency metrics, such as [mutual information](https://en.wikipedia.org/wiki/Mutual_information).